pypy/pypy.org/posts/2024/03/fixing-bug-incremental-gc.md

 use with rr to debug memory corruption is to replay the crash, then set a [watchpoint](https://sourceware.org/gdb/current/onlinedocs/gdb.html/Set-Watchpoints.html) for the corrupted memory location, then use the command `reverse-continue` to find the place in the code that mutated the memory location.
+Here's a little demo of this:

 <script src="https://asciinema.org/a/648814.js" id="asciicast-648814"
 async="true"></script>